 The amount of principal and/or interest payable on an indexed note and the cash and/or physical settlement value will be determined by reference to the price, value or level of one or more securities, currencies, commodities, indices, exchange traded funds or other properties, any other financial, economic or other measure or instrument, including the occurrence or non-occurrence of any event or circumstance, and/or one or more baskets of any of these items.
 We refer to each of these as an "index."
 The direction and magnitude of the change in the price, value or level of the relevant index will determine the amount of principal and/or interest payable on an indexed note, and the cash and/or physical settlement value of an indexed note.
-The terms of a particular indexed note may or may not provide a fixed return of a percentage of the principal amount at maturity or a minimum interest rate.
-Thus, if you purchase a particular indexed note that does not provide a fixed return of the principal amount or other amount, you may lose all or a portion of the principal or other amount you invest and may receive no interest on your investment.
+The terms of a particular indexed note may or may not include a guaranteed return of a percentage of the face amount at maturity or a minimum interest rate.
+Thus, if you purchase a particular indexed note that does not include a guaranteed return of the face amount, you may lose all or a portion of the principal or other amount you invest and may receive no interest on your investment.

-The Return on Indexed Notes May Be Less Than the Return on Notes With a Similar Term That Are Not Indexed
+The Return on Indexed Notes May Be Below the Return on Similar Notes

-Certain indexed notes provide for the repayment of principal at maturity, subject to our credit risk.
-Depending on the terms of an indexed note, as specified in the relevant pricing supplement, you may not receive any periodic interest payments or you may receive only very low payments on such indexed note.
+Depending on the terms of an indexed note, as specified in the applicable pricing supplement, you may not receive any periodic interest payments or you may receive only very low payments on such indexed note.
 As a result, the overall return on such indexed note may be less than the amount you would have earned by investing the principal or other amount you invest in such indexed note in a non-indexed debt security that bears interest at a prevailing market fixed or floating rate.
-For indexed notes that do not provide for the repayment of principal at maturity, see "- Investors in Indexed Notes Could Lose Their Investment" above.

-The Issuer of a Security or Currency That Comprises an Index Could Take Actions That May Adversely Affect an Indexed Note indexed note.
-Any of these actions could adversely affect the value of a note indexed to that security or to an index of which that security is a component.
+The Issuer of a Security or Currency That Comprises an Index Could Take Actions That May Adversely Affect an Indexed Note

 The issuer of a security that comprises an index or part of an index for an indexed note will have no involvement in the offer and sale of the indexed note and no obligations to the holder of the indexed note.
-Such an issuer may take actions, such as a merger or sale of assets, without regard to the interests of the holder of the
+Such an issuer may take actions, such as a merger or sale of assets, without regard to the interests of the holder of the indexed note.
+Any of these actions could adversely affect the value of a note indexed to that security or to an index of which that security is a component.